|Drinking Water & Wastewater Professionals||DOPL.BCREInv@dopl.idaho.gov||Link|

 SUBMITTING A COMPLAINT

-We must receive your completed and signed Complaint Form before we are able to take any action concerning your complaint.
+We must receive your completed Complaint Form before we are able to take any action concerning your complaint.

 We depend a great deal on individuals who, like you, who are willing to provide us with information concerning possible violations of Idaho regulatory laws.
 We cannot, however, act as a private attorney for those bringing complaints to our attention.
 Our role in any action arising out of a complaint is to act on behalf of all the people of Idaho.
 Several additional options may be appropriate for you in addressing your particular complaint: